Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Introduction

 Let us now briefly overview the paper's structure.
-Section~\ref{DNMAP} offers an elementary introductory example into the setting of boundary problems and M\nobreakdash-operators.
-We consider the Dirichlet Laplacian in a smooth domain in $\Real^n$, $n \ge 3$.
-The adequate language for this problem is the language of integral equations and layer potentials~\cite{Agran,CK,HsiWend,KenigBeij,Maz,ML}.
-Using this simple example we point out all essential ingredients of the theory developed in the paper.
-Facts relevant for the abstract setting are collected into a short catalog at the end of section.
-Close relationships among the extension theory of symmetric operators, Krein's resolvent formula, and Hilbert resolvent identities are briefly discussed.
+Section~\ref{DNMAP} offers an accessible introduction into the setting of boundary problems and M\nobreakdash-functions.
+It serves as a guideline for the topics discussed later and provides a concise exposition of the operator theoretic framework of spectral boundary value problems independent of the symmetric operators theory.
+The main example is the well known spectral problem for Dirichlet Laplacian in a smooth domain in~$\Real^n$, $n \ge 3$.
+An adequate language for study of this operator is the language of Green's functions, integral equations and layer potentials.
+When necessary, relevant results are freely borrowed from the standard references~\cite{Agran}, \cite{Maz}, \cite{ML}.
+By this example all essential ingredients of the following exposition are explicitly formulated and finally compiled in a short catalog.
+Relationships to the extension theory of symmetric operators, Krein's resolvent formula, and resolvent identities are also discussed.
+Since the linear systems theory plays an important role for the approach employed in this work, a brief explanation of the principal ideas of this theory is provided for reader's convenience.
+At the end of section other cases of partial differential operators that can be treated in a similar fashion are mentioned.

-Section~\ref{ABST} is devoted to the definition of the so called spectral boundary value problems and associated M\nobreakdash-operators given in terms of basic underlying objects, two Hilbert spaces and three linear operators satisfying compatibility conditions.
-We prove the solvability theorem for the type of boundary problems under consideration and give precise expressions for their weak and strong solutions.
-The section concludes with alternative definitions of M\nobreakdash-operators and a brief discussion of their properties.
+Section~\ref{ABST} develops the machinery required for the purposes of the paper.
+The main objective here is to formulate notions useful for the study of spectral boundary value problems and associated M\nobreakdash-functions given in terms of their basic underlying objects.
+Such objects are two Hilbert spaces and three closed linear operators satisfying certain compatibility conditions.
+The solvability theorem is proven and ensuing definitions of weak and strong solutions are discussed.
+The section concludes with alternative descriptions of M\nobreakdash-functions and some comments regarding their properties.

-Spectral boundary value problems with general boundary conditions and corresponding M\nobreakdash-ope\-ra\-tors are objects of investigation in Section~\ref{BOUNDC}.
-We precisely formulate the problem statement, prove the solvability theorem, and obtain exact expressions for solutions corresponding to various boundary conditions.
-The last part of the section contains a general definition of M\nobreakdash-operators associated with two different boundary conditions.
-A relationship with the system theory where M\nobreakdash-operators are commonly recognized as transfer functions is clarified.
+Spectral boundary value problems with general boundary conditions are investigated in Section~\ref{BOUNDC}.
+After the problem statement the solvability theorem is proven and expressions for the solutions corresponding to various boundary conditions are obtained.
+The last part of the section explores a general definition of M\nobreakdash-functions associated with two different boundary conditions.